grafana/faro-web-sdk/docs/user/quick-start-browser.md

 ### With Open Telemetry tracing using the included instrumentation

-Due to it's hefty size, [Open Telemetry](https://opentelemetry.io/docs/instrumentation/js/) tracing support is provided in a separate `@grafna/agent-tracing-web` package.
+Due to it's large size, [Open Telemetry](https://opentelemetry.io/docs/instrumentation/js/) tracing support is provided in a separate `@grafana/agent-tracing-web` package.

 Using a provided default OTEL setup, which includes tracing instrumentations for user interaction, fetch and document load, W3C trace context propagation via `fetch` and `xhr`.